microsoft/build-2025-devcenter/BuildLab/build-lab-instructions.md

 6. Leverage the custom network for your pool (if your network connection hasn’t finished loading, use the Microsoft Hosted Network and select the region that is best for you based on your current location for optimal latency).
 Leave all other options to their defaults.
    At the very end, click on the check-box for licensing.

-### Enable SSO

-8. From your project, click on the ‘Manage’ dropdown and then ‘Dev Box Pools’
-9. Scroll right, click on the elipses, you'll see a pencil icon to edit.
-10. Click on the ‘Enable Single Sign On’ checkbox.

 # Part 7: Manage your dev box in scale
 *Manage your dev boxes in scale by applying project policies.*